-    Both Yankovic and TMBG have influenced my approach to music in a significant way, though it doesn’t always come out lyrically.
+Both Yankovic and TMBG have influenced my approach to music significantly, though it doesn’t always come across lyrically.
 Musically speaking, I can draw some similarities (I often play acoustic guitar and use jazz chords; so do the Ladies).

 As I sit back and listen to Gordon again, I am amazed at how every song is so recognizable.
 Again, it’s not like I wore out any of their CDs at any point.
 Somehow, this album has embedded itself into my subconscious without me being aware of it.

-Many of the songs on it are fan favorites, and I’m partial to “Enid” and “Brian Wilson” myself.
+Many of the songs found here are fan favorites, and I’m partial to “Enid” and “Brian Wilson” myself.
 In a way, it’s almost like a Greatest Hits album.
 It’s what an album is supposed to be.